jeremylabrosse/datadog-demo/README.md

 ### VM Creation

-We will use the Amazon AWS free tier to create three t2.micro VMs: an RHEL 7.4 Ansible server, an Ubuntu 14.04 host called randomserver01, and a RHEL 7.4 host called randomserver02.
+We will use the Amazon AWS free tier to create three t2.micro VMs: a RHEL 7.4 Ansible server, an Ubuntu 14.04 host called randomserver01, and a RHEL 7.4 host called randomserver02.
 This way we can demonstrate that this automation setup is agnostic with regards to the operating system.
 We will use the Ansible server to install the Datadog agent on all three VMs, including itself.
 We will also use it to deploy MySQL and the MySQL integration, as well as the custom random check script and integration, to the two randomserver hosts.

 ![AWS Host List](https://user-images.githubusercontent.com/31740703/30281770-4b57f632-96e1-11e7-830e-00ea9d082009.png)